Ipswich railway station: History

-The early 1980s saw track rationalisation and signalling work carried out in the Ipswich area and, on 9 April 1985, the first electric train consisting of two Class 305 electric multiple units (EMU) worked into Ipswich station.
-The previous year another member of the class had been dragged to Ipswich by a diesel locomotive and was used for crew training.
-The first passenger carrying train was formed of British Rail Class 309 EMUs which ran on 17 April 1985.
-The plan was for most trains to be formed of British Rail Class 86 locomotives which, until the line to Norwich was electrified, would changeover with the Class 47s at Ipswich and this arrangement commenced from 1 May 1985.
+The early 1980s saw track rationalisation signalling work and route electrification carried out in the Ipswich area; on 9 April 1985, the first electric train consisting of two electric multiple units (EMUs) pulled into Ipswich station.
+The previous year, another member of the class had been dragged to Ipswich by a diesel locomotive and was used for crew training.
+The first passenger carrying train was formed of EMUs, which ran on 17 April 1985.
+From 13 May 1985, InterCity trains from Liverpool Street were hauled by electric locomotives which, until the line to Norwich was electrified, would be replaced by s at Ipswich to continue the journey.
 During 1985–87, the line to Norwich was electrified and through electric working commenced in May 1987.